josdeweger/LightHouse/README.md

 |--|--|
 | Green | All builds were succesfull
 | Orange | One or more builds partially succeeded
+| Red | One or more builds failed
-| Red | Build currently in progress
+| Flashing | Build currently in progress